 Kachan holds a master’s in library sciences from Western University and a bachelor of arts in anthropology from the University of Saskatchewan.

-She sits on the boards of the United Way of Halifax, Halifax Dance and the Halifax Grammar School, and on the advisory board for the Faculty of Management at Dalhousie University.
+She sits on the boards of the United Way of Halifax, the Canadian Urban Libraries Council and the Centre for Equitable Library Access, and on the advisory board for the Faculty of Management at Dalhousie University.